Setting up Android Studio

 Okay now let’s go back to Android Studio.
 You have clicked on “Create new”, and you get this screen:

-Now click on the button to browse in your computer folder and go to the “certificate” folder, in the main folder “My Awesome App”, and below in the “File name” field, enter “certificate”, and click ok:
+Now click on the button to browse in your computer folder and go to the “Certificate” folder, in the main folder “My Awesome App”, enter “certificate.jks” in ‘Saves As:‘ field, and click on Save:

 Enter a password for the Key Store, enter an alias name (the name of the app is OK), and a password the Key Alias, set the validity period to 25 years, and enter the name of the app owner.
 Then click Ok: